qiime2/q2-longitudinal/README.md

 ### Linear mixed effects models

 Linear mixed effects models test the relationship between a single response variable and one or more independent variables.
-This implementation takes at least one numeric "state_category" (e.g., Time) and one or more comma-separated group_categories (which may be categorical or numeric) as independent variables in a LME model, and plots regression plots of the response variable ("metric") as a function of the state caregory and each group category.
-The response variable may either be a sample metadata mapping file category or a feature ID in the feature table.
+This implementation takes at least one numeric "state_column" (e.g., Time) and one or more comma-separated group_categories (which may be categorical or numeric) as independent variables in a LME model, and plots regression plots of the response variable ("metric") as a function of the state caregory and each group column.
+The response variable may either be a sample metadata mapping file column or a feature ID in the feature table.

 In this example, we demonstrate the use of `linear-mixed-effects` to test the relationship between `observed_otus`, age, delivery mode, diet, and sex.